 Additionally, you don’t need to know anything about tattooing to use this machine.
 All you really have to do is plug it in, and you’re ready to go.

 While this machine is good enough to do small tattoos on people, we do not recommend using the ink in this kit on people.
-The packaging will say it’s safe, but on their site, Wormhole says to buy professional-grade ink instead.
+The packaging will say it’s safe, but on their site, but Wormhole’s online instruction manual says to buy professional-grade ink instead.

 The lower price point makes this kit accessible to new tattooers on a budget.